Hainault Forest

 Picus viridis

-Green Woodpeckers nest in trees, but unlike other woodpecker species are rarely heard drumming against trees.
-They have undulating flight and a laughing call of "Yah-yah-yah!"
-Males possess red moustaches, enabling them to easily be told apart from females.
+Green Woodpeckers build their nests in trees, but unlike other woodpecker species, they are seldom heard drumming on tree trunks.
+They exhibit a undulating flight pattern and produce a call that resembles laughter, often described as "Yah-yah-yah!"
+Males are identifiable by their red moustaches, which distinguish them from females.

 #